rocket-pool/RPIPs/RPIPs/RPIP-74.md

 ### Closure Date

-- The minipool queue SHALL be closed on **October 15, 2025 at 3:00 a.m.
-UCT [OPEN TO CHANGING TO SOMETHING MORE CONVENIENT FOR TEAM]** (14 days before Saturn 1 launch), or to the best estimate of 14 days if the launch date changes.
+- The minipool queue SHOULD be closed soon after this RPIP is enacted, but SHALL be closed by **December 08, 2025 at 3:00 a.m.
+UCT** (6 weeks before Saturn 1 launch), or to the best estimate of 6 weeks if the launch date changes.
 A small deviation from that date is allowed for convenience of implementation.

 ### Scope